-The listing is available to subscribers as an Excel database here (a separate database of over 900 forthcoming worldwide construction exhibitions, sortable by date, is also available to download here).
+The listing is available to subscribers as an Excel database here (a separate database of around 900 forthcoming worldwide construction exhibitions, sortable by date, is also available to download here).
 If you are not logged in, you will see above only those companies which have enhanced their entries** - non-subscribers may refer to our construction events calendar, which references all the UK exhibitions.

 (**Construction industry exhibitions are researched by us and automatically listed, but organisers may enhance their events to appear below.)